intel/llvm/sycl/doc/KernelProgramCache.md

   });
 ```

-Both these use-cases will need to built the program or kernel multiple times.
+In both cases SYCL runtime will need to build the program and kernels multiple
-When JIT is employed this process may take quite a lot of time.
+times, which may involve JIT compilation and take quite a lot of time.

-In order to eliminate this waste of run-time we introduce a kernel/program
+In order to eliminate this waste of run-time we introduce a kernel and program
 caching.
 The cache is per-context and it caches underlying objects of non
 interop kernels and programs which are built with no options.

-<a name="what-is-program">1</a>: Here we use the term "program" in the same
+<a name="what-is-program">1</a>: Here "program" means an internal SYCL runtime
-sense as OpenCL does i.e. a set of kernels.
+object corresponding to a SPIRV module or native binary defining a set of SYCL
+kernels and/or device functions.

 ## Data structure of cache

-The cache stores underlying PI objects of `cl::sycl::program` and
+The cache stores underlying PI objects behind `cl::sycl::program` and
-`cl::sycl::kernel` in a per-context data storage.
-The storage consists of two
+`cl::sycl::kernel` user-levelobjects in a per-context data storage.
+The storage
-maps: one is for programs and the other is for kernels.
+consists of two maps: one is for programs and the other is for kernels.

-Programs mapping's key consists of three components:
-kernel set id<sup>[1](#what-is-ksid)</sup>, specialized constants, device this
+The programs map's key consists of three components: kernel set id<sup>[1](#what-is-ksid)</sup>,
-program is built for.
+specialized constants, device this program is built for.

-Kernels mapping's key consists of three components too: program the kernel
+The krnels map's key consists of three components too: program the kernel
 belongs to, kernel name<sup>[2](#what-is-kname)</sup>, device the program is
 built for.

-<a name="what-is-ksid">1</a>: Kernel set id is merely a number of translation
+<a name="what-is-ksid">1</a>: Kernel set id is an ordinal number of the device
-unit which contains at least one kernel.
+binary image the kernel is contained in.

-<a name="what-is-kname">2</a>: Kernel name is mangled class name which is
+<a name="what-is-kname">2</a>: Kernel name is a kernel ID mangled class' name
-provided to methods of `cl::sycl::handler` (e.g. `parallel_for` or
+which is provided to methods of `cl::sycl::handler` (e.g. `parallel_for` or
 `single_task`).